 “I didn’t mean to say that out loud!” he gasped.

-“I’ll just pretend I didn’t hear,” I said with a good-natured smile.
+“I’ll just pretend I didn’t hear,” I said good-naturedly.
 Fred relaxed visibly.

-“It just not on that a team could take a gift like that…” Fred continued.
+“It just not on that a team could take a gift like that …” Fred continued to grumble.

 “Well, I’m sure Professor Snape wouldn’t have let Mr. Malfoy give the team the brooms unless it was allowed.
 It’s pretty unfair, but I guess it’s just bad luck that Draco wasn’t in Gryffindor instead.”

 Fred shrugged.
 “Anyway, thanks a lot, Mistress Asphodel, for not giving me and George detention.
-We wouldn’t have been so lucky if it had been Professor Snape who’d lost a cat.”
-As he said this, an image of Professor Snape in the Great Hall on his hands and knees looking under tables flashed into my mind.
-I burst out laughing, startling Caligula who had been enjoying his ride with his head on my shoulder.
+We wouldn’t have been so lucky if it’d been Professor Snape who’d lost a cat.”
+As he said this, an image of Professor Snape in the Great Hall, on his hands and knees looking under tables, flashed into my mind.
+I burst out laughing, startling Caligula, who’d been enjoying his ride with his head on my shoulder.
 Fred looked to me in confusion, but I just shook my head against Caligula’s fur, unable to stop giggling.

-“Uh oh…” I heard Fred whisper.
-I calmed myself and looked up to see that we were back in the entrance hall.
+“Uh oh …” I heard Fred murmur.
+I calmed down with effort and looked up to see that we were back in the entrance hall.
 As though summoned by our talk, Professor Snape himself had just emerged from the dungeon stairwell.

 “What are you doing out of bed, Mr. Weasley?”
 Professor Snape asked sharply as he strode toward us.
-Fred’s face, which had been slightly pink this entire time, blanched white, and he looked at the stone floor with his hands shoved in his pockets once more.
+Fred’s face, which had been slightly pink this entire time, blanched white.
+He dropped his head to stare at the stone floor with his hands shoved in his pockets once more.

 Professor Snape seemed about to yell something after Fred, so I quickly said, “It’s all my fault.
 I left one of the windows open in my room, and Caligula managed to climb out.”